Giskard-AI/giskard-hub/script-docs/hub/guide/run-evaluations.rst

    :alt: "New evaluation run"
    :width: 800

-The evaluation run is automatically named and assessed against the Correctness and Conformity metrics for each conversation.
+The evaluation run is automatically named and assessed against the checks (built-in and custom ones) that were enabled in each conversation.
+The built-in checks include:

 - **Correctness**: Verifies if the agent's response matches the expected output (reference answer).